Do I call these Gyozas or Potstickers or Peking Ravioli?

 So is there a difference?

 Gyoza wrappers are meant to be thinner, smaller in size and the filling has a stronger garlic flavour.

 Am I any closer to what I technically should be calling these dumplings?
 No.

 Does it really matter what I call them?
 I just know you should be making some because they are DELICIOUS!

-You may feel overwhelmed about making the perfect pleats; never fear down below you will find step by step instructions 🙂
+You may feel overwhelmed by making the perfect pleats; never fear down below you will find step by step instructions 🙂

 To shape the Gyoza’s add in a teaspoon of filling, wet the edges with a little water and fold the bottom up so you have a crescent moon shape.